Dynamic Transfer Learning for Named Entity Recognition: Models

 Source and target parameters are updated by training examples from their respective datasets, while shared parameters receive updates from both tasks.
 Updates for parameters will depend on the \textit{batch focus}, meaning for a given forward pass of the model a batch will contain data from either the source or target task.
 During training we shuffle the batches among tasks to allow the model to alternate randomly between them.

 We now describe the parameter sharing architectures: \begin{itemize} \item Independent parameters, Figure \ref{fig:TTN} (left).
-Relative to the component, the network performs no transfer learning across the two parameter sets.
+Relative to the component, the network performs no transfer learning across the two parameters.
 For some layers the model performs best when no shared knowledge exists.
+This is generally applied to input or output layers.

 \item Hard parameter sharing, Figure \ref{fig:TTN} (right).
-The parameters of both components reference the same set of weights, and each task in turn updates them.
+The parameters of both components reference the same set of weights, and each task in turn updates the same weights.

 \item Soft parameter sharing, Figure \ref{fig:TTN} (center).
 Individual weights are given to both source and target components, however if this sharing paradigm is present in the model we add an additional segment to the objective: